aljoshb/Microservices_App_Docker_Flask_React/README.md

         $ docker-compose -f docker-compose-dev.yml run users python manage.py test

+To run the tests for the ```client``` service, cd into the root directory of the app and run the following command:

+        $ docker-compose -f docker-compose-dev.yml run client npm test

 ## Test Coverage

 For test coverage, this project uses ```Coverage.py```.
 To find out how much test coverage the app has, run the following command: